Key Takeaways

 - The words users use to find the products or services you offer

-In this context, it’s important to point out that you can’t optimize your pages for all keywords.
-You need to write the texts for the keywords that are relevant, that users use, and that creates value for your business.
+In this context, it’s important to point out that you can’t optimize your pages for every keyword.
+You need to write the texts for the keywords that are relevant, that users use, and that create value for your business.

 Let’s take an example:

 Imagine you run an animal health blog whose sole purpose is to inform.
-You don’t make money by selling a product, but instead have an income in the form of advertising spots on your website.
+Since you don’t sell products directly, your income comes from advertising.

 In the context of animal health, you will most likely write about dog food.
-For example, an important keyword for you is “what should a dog not eat”, but the keyword “buy dog food online” is not relevant for you because you don’t sell anything.
+For example, an important keyword for you is “what should a dog not eat,” but the keyword “buy dog food online” is not relevant for you because you don’t sell anything.
+However, if you ran an e-commerce pet store, the opposite would be true.

 Create relevant content